-The county grew quickly in population and influence after Alabama became a state in 1819, hosting the state capital from 1826 to 1847 and the University of Alabama, opened in 1831.
+The county grew quickly in population and influence after Alabama became a state in 1819, hosting the state capital from 1826 to 1847.
+The University of Alabama opened in 1831.
 Tuscaloosa County flourished during the antebellum years, as the white and black population steadily grew.
 The physical and economic devastation brought by the Civil War left a deep scar on the county and brought an abrupt halt to its development.
 It overcame lean postwar years to become a leading population and educational center in the early 1900s.

 We welcome visitors, students and those relocating to our area where we are enriched with culture, history and a very strong sense of community.

 Downtown Tuscaloosa is in the midst of unprecedented amounts of growth in both the private and public sectors through multi-million dollar reinvestments, which will only add to the appeal of this central hub where you can live, work and play.

 Tuscaloosa's Riverfront is experiencing its own renewal with recreation trails, businesses, restaurants and the addition of the Tuscaloosa River Market, which functions as both an event space and seasonal local farmers’ market.
 In the spring of 2011, a 7,470-seat amphitheater was opened along the riverfront.
 This state-of-the-art facility hosts many major performances and community-wide events.